Leadel.net

-Leadel.net also known as Leadel, is a Jewish Media Hub that focuses on Jewish identity in the 21st century using digital and new media efforts.
+Leadel.net, also known as Leadel, was a Jewish Media Hub that focused on Jewish identity in the 21st century using digital and new media efforts.
+The organization ceased activity around 2015; its website shows no archived activity after 2014, and a February 2015 article in eJewishPhilanthropy covering its final known event made no mention of future programming.

 History

 Launched in September 2008, Leadel (also, Leadel.NET) was founded by the President of the European Jewish Congress, Moshe Kantor.
 Leadel was created to provide a new-age, Web 2.0 based media portal to young Jewish professionals from around the world to connect generations, interact and find inspiration.

 What began as a journalistic approach with one-on-one interviews with prominent Jews such as Natan Sharansky, Alan Dershowitz, and Bernard-Henri Lévy led to live interactive events both on site locations and on the Web to connect and inspire Diaspora communities, Jewish professionals, and Israel to each other.

 Elements

 The name Leadel originated from “Leadership Elements” and has active contents providing information and services to the global Jewish community.

 Video spotlights

 Leadel spotlights are collections of interviews, short mini series, and educational videos that show the variety of Judaism and Jewish identity in the 21st century.